cynex/MaterialFX/README.md

 - Additional Cubemap Reflections
 - FX Map(Growth, Snow, Wetness)
 - Easy to use UI with included tools to repackage textures
+- Standard Unity Shader Compliant (No LWRP, HDRP support as of yet)

 Requirements: